sodadata/docs/soda-cl/recon.md

 ### Record reconciliation checks

-The syntax of record reconciliation checks is quite basic in that it expects a `rows diff` input to perform a record-by-record comparison of data between datasets.
+The syntax of record reconciliation checks expects a `rows diff` input to perform a record-by-record comparison of data between datasets.
 Choose between two strategies to refine how this type of check executes during a Soda scan:

 * `simple`
 * `deepdiff`

 ```yaml